StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 --------------------------

 ..
 NOTE::
- Adding your payment details, such as billing period, billing address, and payment method will upgrade your team to the paid plan and end your free trial.
+ Adding your payment details will upgrade your team to the paid plan and end your free trial.

 To upgrade to the paid plan: